opentrials/docs/docs/extras/project-ideas/index.md

 #### What

 By collecting a significant amount of publicly available data on clinical trials, we've found that different records for the same trial often have different information.
-Such differences can be, for example, in the supposed number of participants who took part in a trial, through to whether or not the trial has had results published.
+Such differences can be, for example, in the supposed number of participants who took part in a trial, whether the trial is still ongoing, or if the trial's results have been published.

-These discrepancies are important as all these public sources of trial data can be taken as "official", and referenced in academic literature, for example.
+These discrepancies are important as all these public sources of trial data can be taken as "official", and referenced in the academic literature, for example.
 Therefore, exposing information on discrepancies is an important outcome of building the OpenTrials database.

 #### How

 Use the [OpenTrials API](http://api.opentrials.net/v1/docs/) to find trials with detected discrepancies.
-Look for common types of discrepancies, and build basic visualisations based on type (e.g.: the publication date or participation count) or frequency (e.g.: are discrepancies becoming more common or less common?).
+Look for common types of discrepancies, and build basic visualisations based on type (e.g.: the publication date or participation count) or frequency (e.g. are discrepancies becoming more common or less common?).

 #### Skills